ruby/www.ruby-lang.org/en/installation/index.md

 Also, since OS X is based on Unix, downloading and installing from the source is just as easy and effective as the other solutions.
-To help you with installation of new Ruby versions on OS X, it's probably a good idea to use the third party tools.
+To help you with installation of new Ruby versions on OS X, it is probably a good idea to use the third party tools.